Taiwan's Quanta says sues AMD over defective chips

+* Farmers & Merchants Bancorp Inc raises second-quarter cash dividend payment by 8.7 pct to $0.25 per share

-TAIPEI Taiwan's Quanta Computer Inc (2382.TW), the world's top contract laptop PC maker, said on Thursday it is suing chipmaker Advanced Micro Devices Inc AMD.N in a U.S. court over defective products.
+TAIPEI Jan 5 Taiwan's Quanta Computer Inc, the world's top contract laptop PC maker, said on Thursday it is suing chipmaker Advanced Micro Devices Inc in a U.S. court over defective products.

 A Quanta official said the issue would not have any impact on earnings in 2011 and 2012.